apjanke/octave-tablicious/README.md

 Tablicious 0.4.x requires Octave 7.0 or newer.
 It may well work on earlier versions, but is not tested against them.

+Tablicious does not require the Octave Forge [Statistics package](https://gnu-octave.github.io/packages/statistics/), but you will probably want it, because it supplies functions that are frequently useful for data analysis in a tabular context.
+In particular, `ismissing()` is very useful, and the Statistics package supplies the general implementation of it.

 ### Quick start

 To get started using or testing this project, install it using Octave's `pkg` function: